"Amazing walk and now I feel like a mini Indiana Jones" Megan Jones

 At the end of the war there was a succession of changes of ownership.
 The Martin family cleared the moor at the bottom and introduced the massed planting of Hydrangeas.

-The Boathouse is situated on the beach, this was originally built by the racing driver and designer of Healey cars, Donald Healey, to store his boats when he lived at Trebah in the 1960s.
+The Boathouse Cafe is situated on the beach.
+It was originally built by the racing driver and designer of Healey cars, Donald Healey, to store his boats when he lived at Trebah betwen 1961 and 1971.
 Donald Healey was also responsible for removing the infrastructure and concrete installed during WW2 and undertaking improvements to the lower lakes.

-The Boathouse Cafe serves fresh coffee, a range of teas and the famous Roskillys Cornish ice-cream in crunchy wafer cones.
-The fabulous Hokey Pokey to old favourites, Rum and Raisin, mouthwatering originals like Strawberry, Chocolate and creamy Vanilla.
-The Boathouse Cafe is open from March to September, subject to weather conditions.
+The Boathouse serves fresh coffee, a range of teas, snacks and the famous Roskilly's Cornish ice cream.
+It is open from March to October, subject to weather conditions.

-Dogs are welcome on the beach, but must be under supervision at all times please.
+Dogs are welcome on the beach, but must be under supervision and on a lead at all times please.